mgabilo/prefix-sums-mpi/README.md

 ![alt text](https://github.com/mgabilo/prefix-sums-mpi/blob/master/partial.png "prefix-sums-mpi execution phase II: computing the prefix-sums going down the tree")

-At the bottom level, each node $p'$ of the $P$ nodes will have a prefix sum, which is the sum of all the elements in the distributed array up to the last element of the subarray of $p'$.
-At this point, each of the $P$ nodes in parallel will sequentially compute their remaining *N/P - 1* prefix sums, overwriting the original subarrays.
+At the bottom level, each node *p'* of the *P* nodes will have a prefix sum, which is the sum of all the elements in the distributed array up to the last element of the subarray of *p'*.
+At this point, each of the *P* nodes in parallel will sequentially compute their remaining *N/P - 1* prefix sums, overwriting the original subarrays.